 What Can You Do About Fatigue?

-What can you do about fatigue?
-The best thing you can do for fatigue is talk to your doctor or health care professionals about it so you can get the help you need to deal with it.
+If you’re feeling fatigued, the best thing you can do is talk to your doctor or health care professionals about it.
 Ask them about the medications you are taking and if they could affect your energy level.
 Talk to them about how to manage any pain, nausea, or depression you may have.
 They may also be able to suggest medications or nutritional supplements that may help lessen your fatigue.

 Here are some other ways you can manage or cope with your fatigue.